Silverface Amp Modifications

-For the 68 Custom Deluxe Reverb the negative feedback resistor is R64.
+For the 65 Deluxe Reverb Reissue & 68 Custom Deluxe Reverb the negative feedback resistor is R64.
 It is 820 ohms for the '65 and 1.5k for the '68.
 The circuit board has this part labeled.

 There are many master volume options but the Trainwreck Type-3 Post Phase Inverter Master Volume (PPIMV) is very easy to install and it works about as well as any other master volume I've tried in any of my amps.
 This master volume controls the signal level feeding the power tubes so you can use it for lower volume distortion and to control the balance between preamp and power tube distortion.
 It works by mixing the two phase inverter output streams together and they cancel each other out.
 Less resistance = more signal mix and less output volume.

 For the Type-3 master volume you simply add a 1 mega ohm audio (log) pot and two wires.
 It's easy to temporarily alligator clip the pot into the circuit to give it a try.
 When the Master Volume pot is set to max the master volume circuit virtually disappears and will not color the amp's tone.